Bad weather, road works, parked vehicles, and a range of other operational issues can sometimes mean we are unable to empty bins.

 You do not need to report a missed bin collection if:

-- the bins in your street or part of your street have not been emptied (please check the advice below).
+- The bins in your street or part of your street have not been emptied.

-- Grey bins in Radcliffe: Part of Cross Lane, Halstead Close, Holland Court, part of Holland Street, part of North Street
+- Blue bins in Radcliffe: Part of Bury Road, part of Cross Lane, Scholes Street, Pine Street, part of Holland Street, Wellington Street, Park Street, Newbridge Close, Fletcher Street

 When to report a missed bin